Mental Health Medications

 What are the possible side effects of anti-anxiety medications?

 Like other medications, anti-anxiety medications may cause side effects.
 Some of these side effects and risks are serious.
-The most common side effects for benzodiazepines are drowsiness and dizziness.
+The most common side effects of benzodiazepines are drowsiness and dizziness.
 Other possible side effects include:

 - Blurred vision